 |4.
 Last Rites Expenses|

-GPA covers only accidental death, however, the scope of GTL policy is broader to cover both normal and accidental death.
+GPA policy covers only accidental death, however, the scope of GTL policy is broader to cover both usual and accidental death.
 For example – If an employee is covered under both GPA and GTL insurance, upon his/her death due to an accident both policies will trigger however in the case of natural death only GTL will trigger.